 short beacon interval: The interval between the consecutive target short beacon transmission times (TSBTTs) of beacons containing a minimal set of elements.

-short sector sweep (SSW) PPDU: A directional multi-gigabit (DMG) control mode physical layer (PHY) protocol data unit (PPDU) that has the Length field in the PHY header equal to 6 and the PPDU Type subfield within the Short SSW Payload field equal to 0.
+short sector sweep (SSW) PPDU: [SSW PPDU] A directional multi-gigabit (DMG) control mode physical layer (PHY) protocol data unit (PPDU) that has the Length field in the PHY header equal to 6 and the PPDU Type subfield within the Short SSW Payload field equal to 0.

-signaling and payload protected (SPP) aggregate medium access control (MAC) service data unit (A-MSDU): An A-MSDU that is protected with Counter Mode (CTR) with cipher-block chaining message authentication code (CBC-MAC) protocol (CCMP) or Galois/Counter Mode (GCM) protocol (GCMP) and that includes the A-MSDU Present field (bit 7 of the QoS Control field) in the construction of the additional authentication data (AAD).
+signaling and payload protected (SPP) aggregate medium access control (MAC) service data unit (A-MSDU): [SSP A-MSDU] An A-MSDU that is protected with Counter Mode (CTR) with cipher-block chaining message authentication code (CBC-MAC) protocol (CCMP) or Galois/Counter Mode (GCM) protocol (GCMP) and that includes the A-MSDU Present field (bit 7 of the QoS Control field) in the construction of the additional authentication data (AAD).

-single input, single output (SISO) identifier (ID) subset: A tuple comprising the values of the AWV feedback ID, TX antenna ID, RX antenna ID and BRP CDOWN subfields.
+single input, single output (SISO) identifier (ID) subset: [SISO ID subset] A tuple comprising the values of the AWV feedback ID, TX antenna ID, RX antenna ID and BRP CDOWN subfields.

-single medium access control (MAC) protocol data unit (S-MPDU): An MPDU that is the only MPDU in an aggregate MPDU (A-MPDU) and that is carried in an A-MPDU subframe with the EOF subfield of the MPDU delimiter field equal to 1.
+single medium access control (MAC) protocol data unit: [S-MPDU] An MPDU that is the only MPDU in an aggregate MPDU (A-MPDU) and that is carried in an A-MPDU subframe with the EOF subfield of the MPDU delimiter field equal to 1.

-sounding physical layer (PHY) protocol data unit (PPDU): A PPDU that is intended by the transmitting station (STA) to enable the receiving STA to estimate the channel between the transmitting STA and the receiving STA.
+sounding physical layer (PHY) protocol data unit (PPDU): [sounding PPDU] A PPDU that is intended by the transmitting station (STA) to enable the receiving STA to estimate the channel between the transmitting STA and the receiving STA.
 The Not Sounding field in the high throughput SIGNAL field (HT-SIG) is equal to 0 in sounding PPDUs.

-source directional multi-gigabit (DMG) station (STA): A DMG STA that is expected to transmit during a time division duplex (TDD) slot, or a DMG STA identified by the source association identifier (AID) field contained in a Grant frame or Extended Schedule element that caused the allocation of a service period (SP) or contention based access period (CBAP).
+source directional multi-gigabit (DMG) station (STA): [source DMG STA] A DMG STA that is expected to transmit during a time division duplex (TDD) slot, or a DMG STA identified by the source association identifier (AID) field contained in a Grant frame or Extended Schedule element that caused the allocation of a service period (SP) or contention based access period (CBAP).

-space-time block coding (STBC) beacon: A beacon that is transmitted using the basic STBC modulation and coding scheme (MCS) to enable discovery of the basic service set (BSS) by high throughput (HT) stations (STAs) that support the HT STBC feature in order to extend the range of the BSS.
+space-time block coding (STBC) beacon: [STBC beacon] A beacon that is transmitted using the basic STBC modulation and coding scheme (MCS) to enable discovery of the basic service set (BSS) by high throughput (HT) stations (STAs) that support the HT STBC feature in order to extend the range of the BSS.

-space-time block coding (STBC) delivery traffic indication map (DTIM): An STBC beacon transmission that is a DTIM Beacon frame.
+space-time block coding (STBC) delivery traffic indication map (DTIM): [STBC DTIM] An STBC beacon transmission that is a DTIM Beacon frame.

-space-time block coding (STBC) frame: A frame that is transmitted in a physical layer (PHY) protocol data unit (PPDU) that has a nonzero value of the TXVECTOR STBC parameter, or a frame that is received in a PPDU that has a nonzero value of the RXVECTOR STBC parameter.
+space-time block coding (STBC) frame: [STBC frame] A frame that is transmitted in a physical layer (PHY) protocol data unit (PPDU) that has a nonzero value of the TXVECTOR STBC parameter, or a frame that is received in a PPDU that has a nonzero value of the RXVECTOR STBC parameter.

-spatial reuse (SR): The transmission of a physical layer (PHY) protocol data unit (PPDU) on the medium under certain conditions when a PPDU has been detected that would otherwise have prevented the transmission.
+spatial reuse: [SR] The transmission of a physical layer (PHY) protocol data unit (PPDU) on the medium under certain conditions when a PPDU has been detected that would otherwise have prevented the transmission.

-spatial reuse group (SRG): A group of basic service sets (BSSs) identified by their BSS colors or partial basic service set identifiers (BSSIDs) for overlapping basic service set packet detect (OBSS PD) based spatial reuse operation with SRG OBSS PD level.
+spatial reuse group: [SRG] A group of basic service sets (BSSs) identified by their BSS colors or partial basic service set identifiers (BSSIDs) for overlapping basic service set packet detect (OBSS PD) based spatial reuse operation with SRG OBSS PD level.

-spatial sharing (SPSH): Use of a frequency channel by multiple stations (STAs) that are located in the same vicinity, and whose directional transmissions might overlap in time.
+spatial sharing: [SPSH] Use of a frequency channel by multiple stations (STAs) that are located in the same vicinity, and whose directional transmissions might overlap in time.

 staggered preamble: A physical layer (PHY) preamble in a sounding PHY protocol data unit (PPDU) that is not a null data PPDU (NDP) and that includes one or more Data Long Training fields (DLTFs) and one or more Extension Long Training fields (ELTFs).